JIJIN JOSE

 Person overwhelmed by meeting apps

-After COVID, remote and hybrid work became the norm.
-People used multiple meeting tools like Google Meet, Zoom, Skype, and Outlook just to get through a normal week.
+After COVID, remote and hybrid work made meetings easier to attend, but harder to keep track of.
+People were moving between Google Meet, Zoom, Skype, Outlook, and calendar tools just to get through a normal week.

 Our research confirmed this: